 “Generally, we can use both implants and patients’ own fatty tissue.
 Lipofilling may be chosen for the breast, provided the enlargement does not need to be huge.
 This has the advantage that you can live the rest of your life without complications.
 An implant can be as large as the patient chooses, considering the existing anatomy, of course.
 But we know that the larger the implant, the more chance there is of a complication such as capsular contracture.

 We can narrow the waist by liposuction.
 If it is really necessary, a tummy tuck can also be done by tightening the abdominal muscles.
 This also makes for a slimmer waist.
 If we go a little lower, we get to the hips that need to be widened.
-Hip augmentation can be done by means of own fatty tissue or hip implants.
-Closely associated to this is gluteal or butt augmentation, where we can also work with fatty tissue or but implants, but for which we also like to carry out a further liposuction of the flanks, as this accentuates the buttocks.
+Hip augmentation can be done by means of own fatty tissue.
+Closely associated with this is gluteal or butt augmentation, where we can also work with fatty tissue or but implants, but for which we also like to carry out further liposuction of the flanks, as this accentuates the buttocks.

 How do patients get to you?

 “There are patients who were treated by my colleague Dr Bart van de Ven, so they know where to go.
 There are also those who have searched on the Internet.
-There are not many surgeons who do hip implants, not in Europe, anyway.
-As far as I know, I am the only one in Europe who does this.
-Most patients come for MtF breast augmentation surgery, however.
-People have known about it for a long time, most people are familiar with the idea, and this is what femininity is basically all about.”
+Most patients come for MtF breast augmentation surgery."

 Are there differences for you as a plastic surgeon between operating on cisgender women and operating on transgender women?